Márk Magyar: Partnership with Pearce

 Around 2015, Magyar decided to compete for Hungary with Anna Marie Pearce from the United States.
 The pair's international debut came in October 2015; they placed 7th at the CS Ondrej Nepela Trophy and then 6th at the International Cup of Nice.
 In January 2016, they placed 14th at the European Championships in Bratislava, Slovakia.

 Pearce/Magyar were coached by Stefania Berton and Rockne Brubaker in Geneva, Illinois.

 Partnership with Beklemiscseva

 Around 2016, Magyar and Russia's Darja Beklemiscseva decided to compete together for Hungary.
 Making their international debut, they won the bronze medal at the Bavarian Open in February 2017.
 In March, they placed 24th in the short program at the 2017 World Championships in Helsinki, Finland.
 Trudy Oltmanns coached the pair in Shakopee, Minnesota until the end of the season.

-For the 2017–2018 season, Beklemiscseva/Magyar decided to train with Robin Szolkowy, Maylin Wende, and Daniel Wende in Oberstdorf, Germany, and Zurich, Switzerland.
+For the 2017–2018 season, Beklemiscseva/Magyar decided to train with Robin Szolkowy, Maylin Wende, and Daniel Wende in Oberstdorf, Germany, and Zürich, Switzerland.
 The pair placed 8th at the 2017 CS Lombardia Trophy and 16th at the 2017 CS Nebelhorn Trophy.